ga-wdi-boston/wdi_8_rails_demo_jquery/README.md

     ``   .. ``
     ``end``

-* Add a create.js.erb file with the below contents.  n
+* Add a create.js.erb file with the below contents.

     ``$('#new_task').remove();``
     ``$('#new_link').show();``